contentstack/contentstack-python/README.md

 A publishing environment corresponds to one or more deployment servers or a content delivery destination where the entries need to be published.
 Learn how to work with [Environments](https://www.contentstack.com/docs/developers/set-up-environments).

 ### Contentstack Python SDK: 5-minute Quickstart

 #### Initializing your SDK

-To initialize the SDK, specify application  API key, access token, and environment name of the stack as shown in the snippet given below (config is optional):
+To initialize the SDK, specify application  API key, access token, and environment name of the stack as shown in the snippet given below, You can provide optional parameters for config:

     stack = contentstack.Stack('api_key','delivery_token','environment')

 To get the API credentials mentioned above, log in to your Contentstack account and then in your top panel navigation, go to Settings &gt; Stack to view the API Key and Access Token.

 #### Querying content from your stack